By Biblestudycompany.com Ric Joyner

 Frustration mounts as we approach this time of year in the Christmas season.
 Screams of "Christmas is pagan" escalate into a crescendo with arguments against Christmas on social media and by some bible teachers.
 Could this be a veiled attack on the Gospel in the name of "we don't want to be idolators"?

 Let's take a look.
-Will you please reread these scriptures prayerfully as we begin our biblical study?
+Please reread these scriptures prayerfully as we begin our biblical study.

 Matthew Chapters 1-2 highlights

 "30 For my eyes have seen Your salvation, 31 Which You have prepared in the presence of all peoples, 32 A LIGHT OF REVELATION TO THE GENTILES, And the glory of Your people Israel."

 Luke Chapters 1 and 2.
 Pay attention to what the angels say a couple of times: "Good news," translated as the same word… Gospel.
 The birth of Christ was good news for Jews because their long-awaited Messiah was finally here, and the prophecy was fulfilled.
 We write this paper 2,000 years later for Gentiles, grateful that the apostles preached the Gospel to us: Good news: Christ came as a child to break the back of sin and death and allowed us Gentiles an eternal "home" and become children of God!
 Gentiles are not part of the nation of Israel, but we are part of God's family!
 (Eph Chap 1-4) We celebrate the birth of Christ because of the Gospel!

 Read John 1 for a view from heaven of why Christ came.